 Risks are everywhere, especially in a business.
 A company has to deal with many risks, and two of the most important risks are business and financial risks.
 Yes, both are different types of risks.
 People confuse them and use them to mean the same thing.
 But, when it comes to technicality, both are very different.
 Therefore, it is very important for investors, entrepreneurs, executives, and managers to know, understand, and appreciate the differences between Business Risk vs Financial Risk.

-Before we discuss the distinctions between Business Risk vs Financial Risk, let us give you an idea of what the two risks mean.
+Before we discuss the distinctions between Business Risk vs Financial Risk, let us give you an idea of the two risks.

 Business Risk vs Financial Risk – Meaning

 Simply put, financial risk refers to a situation in which a company is unable to manage its loan or debt.
 Business risk arises when a company is unable to generate enough sales to cover its operating costs.
-We can also say that financial risk means that the company cannot meet its debt obligations.
-The more debt a company takes, the more financial risk it takes.
-In a business risk, a firm may fail to work as a profitable entity.
+We can also say that financial risk means that the company cannot meet its debt obligations—the more debt a company takes, the more financial risk it takes.
+A firm may fail to work as a profitable entity in business risk.